apetrisor1/scraper/incoming-ip-listener/README.md

 ```

 5. Watch the terminal and look at incoming IP's.
-Call the scrapper lambda, which does a round-robin through the proxy lambdas.
+Call the entry lambda, which does a round-robin through the proxy lambdas.